 Prove It Readers

 I found Prove It Readers this past summer from Really Good Stuff, and I am excited to try these out.
-I am hoping these will be a another alternative to using highlighters or highlighter tape.
+I am hoping these will be another alternative to using highlighters or highlighter tape.
 The students can use the top portion of the reader to “highlight” the section of the text that supports their answer, opinion, or thinking.
 You can check out these readers here.

 Standards or Skill Based Passages